-The Labour Administration made a commitment to hold an independent review of the Council’s governance structure.
-A cross-party panel has been established to undertake the review and to report its findings to the Council.
+The Labour administration made a commitment to hold an independent review of the council’s governance structure.
+A cross-party panel was established to undertake the review and to report its findings to the council.

-The Panel is led by an Independent Chair, Dame Moira Gibb.
-Panel Membership includes: Councillors Hamida Ali, Richard Chatterjee, Sean Fitzsimons, Clive Fraser, Simon Hall, Jason Perry, Joy Prince, Helen Redfern, Scott Roche; and Anne Smith (Independent Member from the Ethics Committee).
-The Panel can also involve independent experts to support the review.
+The panel was led by an independent chair, Dame Moira Gibb and the panel’s membership also included: councillors Hamida Ali, Richard Chatterjee, Sean Fitzsimons, Clive Fraser, Simon Hall, Jason Perry, Joy Prince, Helen Redfern, Scott Roche; and Anne Smith (independent member from the Ethics Committee).

-The scope of the review is to assess and review the Council’s governance arrangements, to bring together best practice and to develop a model tailored to the needs and aspirations of Croydon’s residents and stakeholders.
+The scope of the review was to assess and review the council’s governance arrangements, to bring together best practice and to develop a model tailored to the needs and aspirations of Croydon’s residents and stakeholders.

-The main goals of the review are to:
+The main goals of the review were to:

 - improve councillor involvement